Deglobalization: Supply chain disruptions

 Deglobalization can lead to increased production costs and supply chain inefficiencies.
 RBC Wealth Management highlights that persistent protectionism, such as trade barriers and tariffs, can cause higher outcomes for companies, greater disruptions in supply chains and difficulties in obtaining certain goods.
 Similarly, Geopolitical Futures states that limiting access to international labour markets can increase production costs, resulting in goods with higher prices and reduced availability of certain products or services.

 Innovation and technological advancement

 Innovation and technology can be effected by the restriction of global trade as well, leading to a slow economic growth.
-Open markets facilitate collaboration, investment in research and development, and the rapid spread of new technologies across borders.
+Open markets facilitate collaboration, investment in research and development, and the rapid spread of new technologies and human talent pool across borders.
 When countries enter a period of deglobalization, they risk isolating their innovation, making it harder to contribute to global developments in fields like artificial intelligence.

 Geopolitical tensions

 Reduced international cooperation can increase tensions between countries and thereafter risks of conflicts.
 As trade interdependence decreases, the likelihood of a country experiencing at least one war by 2035 increases, going from 0.6% in a globalized context to 3.7% in a deglobalized world.
 However, while considering global threats such as pandemics, Chatham House observes that they cannot be contained by borders, and different responses form countries can make the effects worse.
 Additionally, the World Trade Organization analyse how increased protectionism and trade tensions between major economies like the US and China, is a threat to the global financial stability and its economic growth.